Born from NASA technology and perfected for sleep.

 “Anxiety and stress can cause sleeping problems and usually the sleep problem is alleviated once the stressful situation passes.
 Check out some of these useful techniques which may help you manage your anxiety and so may aid restful sleep.”

-We’ve all had the experience of feeling anxious or stressed about something, to the degree that it keeps us up and makes it hard to fall asleep.
+We’ve all had the experience of feeling anxious or stressed about something to the degree that it keeps us up and makes it hard to fall asleep.
 If you’re a worrier by nature, your fears and concerns may regularly cause you to lie awake in bed for hours, tossing and turning.

 In this article, Dr. Susan Biali helps guide us through reducing anxiety before bed using these simple methods…

 Taking deep, relaxing breaths can calm the nervous system and decrease general tension.
-When you notice yourself starting to worry or tense up, take several slow deep breaths in a row (breathe in through your nose and exhale your fears and worries out your mouth).
+When you notice yourself starting to worry or tense up, take several slow, deep breaths in a row (breathe in through your nose and exhale your fears and worries out your mouth).
 I also use this technique whenever I have a difficult time falling asleep.

-Find a guided, relaxation recording that you like (for example, via an anti-anxiety app like Mindshift), and use it daily.
+Find a guided relaxation recording that you like (for example, via an anti-anxiety app like Mindshift), and use it daily.
 Learn to shift from tension to relaxation by listening to the recording when you’re feeling anxious before bed.

 When your stress and fears run around familiar tracks in your mind all day, it can be hard to gain control of them.
 Stop the cycle of chronic worrying by writing your fears in a journal.
 What is the worst that could happen?
-What is more likely to happen, optimistically?
+What is more likely to happen optimistically?
 What can you do to improve the situation?
 When you examine your fears, they usually lose their power.

 Alternatively, there are CBT self-help tools and worksheets available online that can help you work through your worries.

 Ironically, the less sleep you get, the more anxious you’re likely to be.
 It’s also harder to manage stress.
 If you’ve been feeling anxious, the last thing you want to do is cut corners on sleep.
-Get to bed earlier, to give yourself the best chance at a solid night’s rest.
-For more tips on how to improve your rest and manage stress better, check out our blog on how to sleep better at night.
+Get to bed earlier to give yourself the best chance at a solid night’s rest.
+Setting a consistent bedtime can also help train your brain to unwind and relax, making it easier to relax.
+Find your perfect bedtime and wake-up time using our sleep calculator.

 Sleep Matter Club provides advice on how to sleep when you’re feeling anxious and stressed in a short video…

-Find more tips from the NHS to manage stress and anxiety.
+Trying these simple tips can help you ease feelings of stress and anxiety at night, allowing you to achieve a more restful night’s sleep and helping to reduce symptoms long-term.
+You can also find more tips from the NHS to manage stress and anxiety.
 And if you’re suffering from stress and anxiety, our sleep expert Sammy Margo advises you to always contact your GP for medical help.

 See all articles by Susan Biali